iotaledger/IOTA-2.0-Research-Specifications/README.md

 ## Introduction

 To orientate the reader, we provide a brief summary of the Iota 2.0 protocol.
-The network will be maintained via the Networking layer which consists of two basic modules: the peer discovery module which provides a list of nodes actively using the network, and the neighbour selection (aka autopeering) which actually picks links.
+The network will be maintained via the Networking layer which consists of two basic modules: the peer discovery module which provides a list of nodes actively using the network, and the neighbor selection (aka autopeering) which actually picks links.
 The Networking layer also manages the gossiping which is done by flooding.